-My name is Kyle Robinson, I represent Butt Lane ward on Kidsgrove Town Council and Newcastle Borough Council and I represent Butt Lane, Talke and Red Street Division on Staffordshire County Council.
-I was Mayor of Kidsgrove in 2011/2012 and 2013/2014 and I currently serve as Deputy Mayor of Kidsgrove for the municipal year 2016/2017.
+My name is Kyle Robinson, I represent Butt Lane ward on Newcastle Borough Council and I represent Butt Lane, Talke and Red Street Division on Staffordshire County Council.
+I was Mayor of Kidsgrove in 2011/2012 and 2013/2014.
 At the age of 23 I was proud to be the youngest person elected to the office of Mayor of Kidsgrove.

 Since being elected to Newcastle Borough Council in 2010, I have had a keen interest in planning policy and the development of affordable and social housing in the Borough.
-In July 2017, I was appointed to the position of Cabinet Member for Planning and Housing at Newcastle Borough Council.
+In July 2016, I was appointed to the position of Cabinet Member for Planning and Housing at Newcastle Borough Council.
 One of the most successful campaigns I was part of led to the demolition of the derelict Woodshutts Pub in Butt Lane to see the creation of affordable housing provided by Aspire Housing.
 I am now working closely with Aspire to deliver similar schemes across the Borough.

 I am currently Chairman of the Butt Lane and Talke Locality Action Partnership.
 This organisation comprises of many local partners including Staffordshire Police, Staffordshire Fire and Rescue Service, Aspire Housing, Health representatives and the local residents association.
 The partnership was set up to identify community issues like crime and anti-social behaviour, social isolation, low educational attainment and many more subjects.

 In 2016, a good friend of mine, County Councillor John Taylor announced his retirement from local government.
 Following this I was selected by the local Labour Party to be their candidate in the 2017 Staffordshire County Council elections for the division of Talke and Red Street.
-The division consists of the communities of Butt Lane, Talke and Talke Pits, Red Street and other parts of Chesterton.
-I am deeply honoured to be elected to the County Council in May with 55% of the vote.
+The division consists of the communities of Butt Lane, Talke and Talke Pits, Red Street, Waterhayes and Crackley.
+I was deeply honoured to be elected to the County Council in May with 55% of the vote.
 I have also been appointed Shadow Cabinet Member for Safe and Strong Communities in Staffordshire.

 I come from a very working class background and I left school at 16 to work full time.
 I started off as a sales assistant in a retail outlet and worked my way up to be branch manager of my own store at the age of 19.
-I thoroughly enjoyed my years in retail, but moved on to work in education at Clough Hall Technology School before it became the Kings Church of England School.
-I am now lucky enough to work for my local MP so that I may serve the community full time.
+I thoroughly enjoyed my years in retail, but moved on to work in education at Clough Hall Technology School before it became The King’s Church of England School.
+I have also worked for my local Member of Parliament.
+I am now a full time Councillor.

-I strongly believe that Newcastle and Kidsgrove are great places to live, but I am passionate about improving the place I grew up in.
-Since I was elected I have sought to give local people a strong voice in their community and this will always be my priority.
+I strongly believe that Kidsgrove is a great places to live and I am passionate about improving the place I grew up in.
+Since I was elected, I have sought to give local people a strong voice in their community and this will always be my priority.